qianchen92/CryptoBook/chapters/ResearchPlan.typ

 === Contribution and Objectives

-+ First single-round lattice-based multi-signature scheme from $MLWE$ assumption.
-  - Main selling point: efficiency
-  - Try to compare with other schemes.
-  - Possible collaborator:
-    - Hao Chen (For implementation)
 + First tightly-secure lattice-based multi-signature scheme.
   - Main selling point: tight security against adaptive corruption.
   - From the $LWE$ assumption, we can prove the tight security against adaptive corruption in the multi-user multi-challenge setting.